Alluxio/alluxio/docs/Running-Shark-on-Tachyon.md

 -   In-memory data sharing across multiple Shark instances (i.e. stronger isolation)
 -   Instant recovery of in-memory tables
--   Reduce heap size =\> faster GC in shark
+-   Reduce heap size results in faster GC in shark
--   If the table is larger than the memory size, only the hot columns will be cached in memory
+-   If the table is larger than the amount of available memory, only hot columns will be cached in memory

 ### Shark Compatibility